Cambridge-ICCS/practical-ml-with-pytorch/JOSE_paper/paper.md

 ### 1) Penguin Species Classification
 _Classification of penguin species based on other physical characteristics._
 This exercise takes participants through the process of writing an ANN.
-The tabular data from the _palmer penguins_ dataset is read in and transformed using idiomatic PyTorch data-loading objects before creating dataloaders and introducing the concepts of training and validation splits.
+The tabular data from the _Palmer Penguins_ dataset is read in and transformed using idiomatic PyTorch data-loading objects before creating dataloaders and introducing the concepts of training and validation splits.